LibrIT/passhport/docs/installation-and-configuration.rst

   root@debian9:~# cp /home/passhport/passhport/passhport_admin/passhport-admin.ini /etc/passhport/.
   root@debian9:~# cp /home/passhport/passhport/passhportd/passhportd.ini /etc/passhport/.

-We’ll also need to make some modifications ine those config file, if you run passhportd on a distant server.
+We’ll also need to make some modifications in those config file, if you run passhportd on a distant server.
 Here we’ll change the default listening address (localhost) to the real IP of our server.

 First, passhportd :